Geography of Puerto Rico

 In addition to the main island, which is 111 miles east to west and 36 miles north to south, Puerto Rico comprises several tiny islands or cayos, including Mona and Desecheo off the west coast and Vieques, Culebra, Palomino, Icacos, and others off the east coast.
 The northern and eastern shores of Puerto Rico are on the Atlantic Ocean, and the southern shores are on the Caribbean Sea.
 To the west is Mona Passage, an important shipping lane that is 75 miles wide and 3,300 feet deep.

 Two significant things happened as a result of all this geologic activity.
 The Puerto Rico Trench was formed off the island’s north coast.
-At its greatest depth, it is 28,000 feet below sea level, making it the deepest point known in the Atlantic Ocean.
-Secondly, it formed the mountainous core of Puerto Rico that spans nearly the entire island from east to west and reaches heights of 4,390 feet above sea level.
+At its greatest depth, it is 5.3 miles below sea level, making it the deepest point known in the Atlantic Ocean.
+Secondly, it formed the mountainous core of Puerto Rico that spans the island east to west and reaches heights of 4,390 feet above sea level.
 Volcanic activity is believed to have been dormant in Puerto Rico for 45 million years, but the earth is always changing.
-The Caribbean plate is shifting eastward against the westward-shifting North American plate, which has resulted in occasional earth tremors through the years.
-Although this activity is suspected to have led to the volcanic activity in Montserrat in recent years, its danger to Puerto Rico is its potential to cause earthquakes, not volcanic activity.
+The Caribbean plate is shifting eastward against the westward-shifting North American plate, which results in occasional earth tremors.
+Beginning in December 2019, the island has experienced continuous earthquake activity in its southwest corner around Ponce and Guánica.
+Most quakes are minor tremors, but on January 7, 2020, a 6.7-magnitude quake killed one person and forced 4,000 people to seek emergency shelter.

 As a result of its karst region, Puerto Rico has some of the most significant cave systems in the western hemisphere and the third-largest underground river, Río Camuy.
-The public can tour part of the massive cave system at Las Cavernas del Río Camuy in the municipality of Camuy.
+Las Cavernas del Río Camuy is a massive cave system in the municipality of Camuy easily accessible to visitors.

 In addition to Río Camuy, Puerto Rico’s other major rivers include the north-running Grande de Arecibo, the island’s longest; La Plata, Cibuco, Loíza, and Bayamón, which run north; and Grande de Añasco, which runs west.
 There are no natural lakes in Puerto Rico, although 15 reservoirs have been created by damming rivers.
 But there are several natural lagoons, including Condado and San José in San Juan, Piñones and Torrecilla in Loíza, Joyuda in Cabo Rojo, Tortuguero in Vega Baja, and Grande in Fajardo.